I-Hadjifrangiskou/Quant-Portfolio-Project/README.md

 - Defined as the difference between implied volatility and realized volatility.
 - Implied volatility was calculated using the Black-Scholes formula by inverting observed option prices for a single day (ATM call options).
-- We assumed this implied volatility to be fixed over the entire date range for each stock, a simplification that reduces noise but does not reflect real market dynamics.
+- Assumed this implied volatility to be fixed over the entire date range for each stock, a simplification that reduces noise but does not reflect real market dynamics.
 - Realized volatility was computed as the rolling 21-day standard deviation of returns, annualized.

 ### Combined Factor